FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    6. If channel flow is simulated (ICHANNEL = 1), then the NOPRTC variable must be set in CONT.DAT.
       In addition, channel outflow control can be assigned in OUTFLOW.DAT.

-   7. ITIMTEP will enable a simple animation (time and space output) of the over- land flow to be displayed in Mapper, MAXPLOT or other map software.
+   7. ITIMTEP will enable a simple animation (time and space output) of the overland flow to be displayed in Mapper, MAXPLOT or other map software.
       The animation will be based on a time interval TIMTEP specified by the user.